Useful things to know about Anbernic RG351-353-503-552-35XX-505-405 handheld functions, settings and shortcuts

 Before applying an img onto a new or used SD Card you can format it first to ensure its in good shape.
 While you can use your computers software or other programs, we and many others use the SD Card Formatter software by TUXERA.

 The difference between a 351P and 351M is the M has inbuilt WiFi and an alloy hard shell.
 The 351M & 351V both have inbuilt WiFi.
+The 35XX like the 351P has no WiFi and to achieve this require a USB WiFi dongle.

 To achieve the same with the 351P/351MP you will need a WiFi dongle/adapter.